zaphosting/docs/docs/vserver-windows-fs-19.md

 How to enable ports on Windows, [we explain in this guide](vserver-windows-port.md).

 After the port release the server is publicly accessible, if it was started.

+## Conclusion

+Congratulations, you have successfully installed and configurated the Farming Simulator 2019 server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!